rickyca/Fake-News/README.md

 # Motivation

 Considering how social media affects our daily lives and how information is spread across it, some companies such as Facebook have been working on filtering ‘fake’ news.
 It is a difficult task, considering that people’s point of view should be taken into account when deciding which news sources are trustworthy or not.
-Different groups of people with different backgrounds and beliefs may disagree on what news are real or fake.
+Different groups of people with different backgrounds and beliefs may disagree on what news stories are real or fake.

 The goal of this project is to provide a model that can be trained according to a previous belief of what news are real or fake.
 I personally find it interesting when I read news from a different point of view, which focuses on different aspects of the same situation, disaster or event.